Kev-R/learning-repo/README.md

 # ReadMe

 Hello.
-This is the ReadMe file from the Learning Repo
+This is the ReadMe file from the Learning Repo.